If you have a microwave that’s not heating anymore, this article is for you!

 If you happen to have a multi-meter, you can use it to check continuity between the metal caps.
 If you don’t get continuity, the fuse is bad.

 At this point all that’s left to do is to install a replacement fuse and follow the steps in reverse order to put everything back together.

 - Notes about fuses below

-You should again have a working microwave that cost a fraction to repair than it would have cost to replace.
+Your broken microwave should now be fixed, and it only cost a fraction to repair than it would have to replace.

 Notes about fuses

 I didn’t know what fuse I needed until I opened my microwave and looked at the fuse, and you probably won’t either.

 This ended up being a 2 stage repair as I had to open it see what the fuse was and order a replacement.

 I set everything aside for a few days until it arrived, at which time I followed the steps in reverse to install it and re-assemble everything.

 What fuse do I need for my microwave?